Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Bayesian Inference and MCMC

 Here, it is assumed that, given ${{\bm \Theta }}$, $L_{T + 1}$ and ${\rm {\bf Y}}$ are independent.
 The quantile of the full predictive density (\ref{FullPredPDF_eq}),

-at the level $q$, can be used as a risk measure for capital calculations; see Shevchenko (2008) for example of using (\ref{QuantileFullPred_eq}) for operational risk capital charge.
+at the level $q$, can be used as a risk measure for capital calculations.
 Here, ``$P$'' in the upper script is used to emphasize that this is a quantile of the full predictive distribution.
 The procedure for simulating $L_{T+1}$ from (\ref{FullPredPDF_eq}) and calculating $Q_q^P$ using posterior samples of parameters can be described as follows.

 {\bf Algorithm 2} ({\bf Quantile of full predictive loss distribution})

 \begin{enumerate} \item Draw a sample ${\bm\theta }$ for the parameters from the posterior density $\pi({\bm\theta } | {\bm y})$ (an efficient sampling technique is MCMC, and the details of which will be described in Section 4.2). \item Given posterior sample ${\bm\theta }$ for the parameters, simulate loss $L$ following steps 1 to 4 in Algorithm 1. \item Repeat the above steps 1-2 to obtain $N$ samples of $L$. \item Estimate $Q^P_q$ using obtained samples of $L$ in the standard way. \end{enumerate}